Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     There are several options to request test CCD:

     **Option 1:**
-    If you just created your account in the mobile app wallet then you find a button to request 2000 testnet CCD to get started with your new account.
+    If you just created your account in the mobile app wallet, you find a button to request 2000 testnet CCD to get started with your new account.

     .. image:: ../tutorials/piggy-bank/images/pb_tutorial_5.png